Multiple Sclerosis Centers of Excellence

 - Brian Pettyjohn, Olympic Peninsula, Washington shares his story of helping disabled Veterans through outdoor experiences that include working with horses.

 - Charles Cunningham, Cheyenne, Wyoming shares that getting outdoors whether your hunting or fishing or just experiencing the quiet can make a difference in your life.

-- Kevin Byrne, Portland, Oregon has over 30 stories that address his disease with a mantra of Never Stop…Never Quit.
+- Kevin Byrne, Portland, Oregon has added several NEW stories and has over 35 stories that address his disease with a mantra of Never Stop…Never Quit.

 - Judy Overholt, Myrtle Beach, South Carolina shares that competing in sporting events is not so much about winning but coming together with others and being the best you can be at that moment.

 - Dave Anderson, Lake Shore, MN provides an update to living with MS and shares that an outside perspective can help restart future planning.

 - David Anderson, Lake Shore, Minnesota shares that looking forward seems to be a therapeutic endeavor to help live in the present.

 - Nolan "Scott" Bates, Muskogee, Oklahoma shares his passion for designing and creating beautiful artwork that inspires.

 - Lindsay Stearns, Everett, Washington shares how she has learned to breathe in life and continue.

 - "Jersey" Jeanne' Goldy-Sanitate, Rehoboth Beach, Delaware outlines her life as an athlete to adaptive athlete--sports has changed her life.